zaqdev84/whatoeat/README.md

 ```

 ## Tests
 PHPUnit can be installed via Composer before executing tests.
-For more details on how to install PHPUnit click [here](http://phpunit.de/manual/current/en/installation.html)

 You can run a PHPUnit test with the following command
 ```